risksense/risksense_api_examples/README.md

 will only be displayed once, so copy and paste it to a safe location for storage.

 This token can now be used to interact with the RiskSense REST API.
 It will have the same permissions as the user that created it.
-This means that it can acces  s the same clients, networks, groups, tags, etc.
+This means that it can access the same clients, networks, groups, tags, etc.